Jan Engelmann

 Research Interests:

-developmental psychology, comparative psychology, cross-cultural psychology
+comparative psychology, evolutionary psychology, developmental psychology

 • whatshotResearch Description